DyaaEdDeen/AR-App/README.md

 - Move objects by dragging them across the AR scene.
 - Rotate objects using two-finger rotation gestures.
 - Scale objects using pinch-to-zoom gestures.
-- Simple UI with buttons to reset the AR scene and change the object's color.
+- Simple UI with buttons to reset the AR scene.

 ## Technologies Used